Northland Properties: Sports teams

-Northland Properties and the Gaglardi family were formally introduced as the new owner of the Dallas Stars hockey team on November 18, 2011.
-Tom Gaglardi first expressed an interest in buying the Stars in 2009 and spent more than a year going through the process of completing the deal for the team, which went through a bankruptcy proceeding.
+Northland Properties and the Gaglardi family were formally introduced as the new owners of the Dallas Stars hockey team on November 18, 2011.
+Tom Gaglardi first expressed interest in buying the Stars in 2009 and spent more than a year completing the deal for the team, which had gone through a bankruptcy proceeding.
 A bankruptcy court judge approved the bid for an enterprise value of $240 million.
 As of 2014, Northland Properties also owns the Texas Stars, the Dallas Stars' AHL affiliate.

 Northland Properties also owns the Kamloops Blazers of the Western Hockey League.

-Properties
+Hotels & Resorts

 Northland Properties is also the sole owner of Revelstoke Mountain Resort which is undergoing expansion and is expected to be the largest mountain resort in North America when completed.

 Northland Properties purchased the Grouse Mountain Resort in the District of North Vancouver in January 2020.

 Northland Properties also recently acquired the Portmarnock Hotel & Golf Links in Dublin, Ireland which features Bernhard Langer designed championship links golf course and overlooks the "Velvet Strand" coast.

 Criticism

 In July 2013, seventy-seven Philippine temporary foreign workers in Canadian Denny's restaurants filed a class action against owners Northland Properties for breach of contract.
-The case stemmed from agreements made with workers guaranteeing them 37.5 to 40 hours of work per week, as well as reimbursement for airfare to Canada.
-In fact, workers frequently were not given the agreed number of hours, and none were reimbursed for their airfare.
+The case stemmed from agreements with workers that guaranteed them 37.5 to 40 hours of work per week, as well as reimbursement for airfare to Canada.
+In fact, workers were frequently not given the agreed number of hours, and none were reimbursed for their airfare.
 Additionally, the temp agency contracted by Northland had charged fees of $5000 to $6000 to each worker as a precondition for employment, which is prohibited by the BC Employment Standards Act.
 Northland settled with the workers for $1.4 million.

 In December 2014, Northland Properties and Tom Gaglardi were fined a total of $140,000 after Gaglardi had personally ordered a construction crew to destroy a salmon habitat at his vacation property in Kamloops, British Columbia, where he was installing a boat ramp.
 A former Northland Properties employee testified that he had been ordered to destroy documents related to the destruction, and throw his hard drive in the lake.
 In his decision, Justice Stephen Harrison said of Gaglardi, "There was an element of wilfulness here, a desire to get the job done and seek forgiveness later."
 The judge also quoted an expert witness in his decision, saying the area had been turned "from a very good fish habitat to a moonscape."
 Tom's father and Northland Properties founder Bob Gaglardi was found not guilty of the same charges.